acollins1212/sb2cal/README.md

 Originally written out in Python.
 Translated to Javascript + PHP to put it into a webpage.

+This repository is free for anyone to use under the terms of the MIT license.

 --------------------------------------------------------------------------------------------

 I got the idea for this when I was putting my schedule into my school schedule on my phone.